picocms/picocms.github.io/_plugins/search.md

 heading: Search
 categories:
   - utility
-description: Search through your pages.
+description: Allows you to create a very basic search form that searches through titles and content of your pages.
 link: https://github.com/PontusHorn/Pico-Search
 info:
   By: "[PontusHorn](https://github.com/PontusHorn)"